darianyang/wedap/README.md

-WE_dap
+wedap
 ===========================
-Weighted Ensemble data analysis and plotting.
+weighted ensemble data analysis and plotting.

 This repository is currently under development.